hoodiehq-archive/documentation/de/plugins/tutorial.md

 };
 </code></pre>
 Again, Hoodie knows which task **success** refers to through the **message** object and the unique id therein.
 Once you've called **success** on a task, it will be marked as deleted, and the frontend component (which is listening for **'directmessage:'+message.id+':remove**) will trigger the original API call's success promise.
 The task's life cycle is complete.

+<pre><code>
+  done();
+</code></pre>

+If you remember from when we started looking at this code, now is the time to tell Hoodie, that we are done with initiatlising our plugin.
+We do this by calling the **done** function that we got passed in as the second argument to our **module.exports** function at the top of the code.

+This concludes the work we have to do on the backend.

 #### Additional Notes on the Frontend Component and Application Frontend